-This year alone, Staff Council raised $4,032 in a raffle chock full of fantastic prizes donated from generous community businesses.
-These monies, along with individual donations, were used to purchase grocery gift cards, which were then distributed to each of the families, along with their gifts.
-The total money raised for gift cards over that 25 years reaches upwards of a staggering $90,000!
+Last year, Staff Council raised $4,032 to purchase grocery gift cards, which were then distributed to each of the families, along with their gifts.
+The total money raised for gift cards over the last 25 years reaches upwards of a staggering $90,000!
 With nearly 1,830 families in Butte County adopted by UNCP participants over that quarter century, over 4,700 children have benefitted from the spirit of giving.

 The tradition continues this year as Staff Council's Service Projects Committee launches their UNCP program for the 26th time!
 Project coordinator, Cindy Kelly and her committee members are busy gathering raffle prizes from our generous local business owners to use for their yearly raffle.
 The raffle, which will run from October 11th-November 4th this year, generates money used to purchase a grocery gift card for each family participating in UNCP.
 Campus members can purchase raffle tickets from Staff Council members starting at $1 each.
 The drawing will be held at the November 8th Staff Council meeting.